statamic-rad-pack/runway/docs/graphql.md

 ## Queries

 For each resource, there's two kinds of queries you can do.
-An 'index' query and a 'show' query.
+An 'index' query and a 'show' query:

 ### Index Query